 - Attaches to both 1.25 and 2-inch hitch receivers

-- Works with 20 to 29 in wheels, tires up to 5 in wide
+- Works with 20 to 29-inch wheels, tires up to 5 inches wide

 - StrongArm hook secures front wheel down without movement

 - Won't contact frame, making it suitable for carbon bikes

 - SKS bike lock for security, SpeedKnob locks rack itself

 - Wheel cup compactly folds up when it's not in use

 - Only weighs 20lb for easy removal and installation